viebig/phalcon-docker-nginx/README.md

 ## Dependencies
 Docker.
 For installation instructions check https://docs.docker.com/engine/installation/

+## Configuration
+- To change the mapped port look in shell.bash run function.
+- Default mapped port is 8888.
+- Check /build directory for PHP and Nginx tweaking.

 ## How to use the helper script

 ### Basic usage and demonstration
 ```bash
 bash shell.bash local deploy